 - State your terms: Explain that winning bids need to be collected and paid for within a certain timeframe, and that the winner of the lot should arrange collection.
 If two people bid the same amount, invite them to submit a sealed bid on a piece of paper - the highest bid wins.
 Where appropriate, include 'use-by' dates.
 Display your terms next to your bidding sheets.

 - Reserve price and 'buy it now'!
 Consider including a reserve price (around 10% of the total value) for prizes with a high value.
-Have a 'buy it now' option on some of the prizes - especially those with a lower value.
+Offer a 'buy it now' option on some of the prizes - especially those with a lower value.

 Silent auction success stories

 'Every year as part of our Christmas fair, we set up a silent auction.
 I write to many local companies in September and ask for donations.
 Another committee member, Charlotte, puts the silent auction together with a booklet of the descriptions.
 We try to get as many as we can!
 We are very lucky to have a supportive community, in the past we have had items such as: a week's stay in a house in France, wing walking, photo sessions, garden clearance, as well as smaller things such as a ride in a combine harvester, interior design service, babysitting, a haircut or a cleaner for a day!
 The list of lots for the silent auction goes out in book bags one week before the event.
 At the fair we have a big whiteboard listing the lots and a column for the bids, as well as forms for each lot, where you put your name, phone number and bid.
 Charlotte mans the table updating the whiteboard with the latest bid so everyone can see (although people could just add their bid to the list if volunteers are in short supply).
 It is all very relaxed and at the end of the fair we announce who has been successful for each lot.
 We give them a month to pay up!
 Our last silent auction made £1,500 and in previous years it has raised as much as £1,800!'